null-channel/the-ai-games/TheAIGames/CompetativeCoding/SubarrayDevision/problem.md

 2. The sum of the integers on the squares is equal the day.

 return an int with how many ways I can divide the array.

+## Have it explain the big O of the solution for both time and space complexity